LucasBeckerGit/Secure-Development-Mobile-applications/README.md

 Another key element of the app is how to securely store data to be able to access the app without Internet.
 I used SharedPreferences because this is what you should use when you have key-value data.
-The probleme is that it is not encrypted.
+The problem is that it is not encrypted.

 ![EncryptedSharedPreferences](/screenshots/5.png)